KShah-lab/Python-Quiz/README.md

 ### Maths

-The Maths section progresses from very simple questions to significantly harder mathematical concepts.
+The Maths section progresses from very simple questions to significantly harder maths questions.
+I mean if you know a high level of maths, these questions should not be too hard.
+Otherwise, they are really hard for anyone below maybe...
+16 or 15.

 Examples include: